 Healing The Mommy Tummy – What Doesn’t Work

 There are some things that really don’t work when it comes to healing the mommy tummy.
-I want to list these quick first, so we can get to what really works.
+I want to list these quickly first to get to what really works.

 Lot’s of Cardio to Lose Fat:

-If you think the mommy pooch is going to shred away by just hitting the elyptical or running a lot, that won’t work.
-Exercise is an important step to getting healthy and fit again after baby, BUT it is not your first choice to healing the mommy tummy.
+If you think the mommy pooch is going to shred away by just hitting the elliptical or running a lot, that won’t work.
+Exercise is an important step to getting healthy and fit again after the baby, BUT it is not your first choice to heal the mommy tummy.